There’s no better feeling than waving hands while letting it all out to Malaya during a Moira dela Torre concert.

 DITO KA LANG

 Another song that for sure will do the trick and shower you with feels at the concert is Moira dela Torre’s Dito Ka Lang, a Filipino version of Lim Yeon’s In My Heart, which is the official soundtrack of the South Korean drama series Flower of Evil.
 One of the co-writers of the song, Moira’s creativity and musical talent shines on this one as she’s still able to capture the original’s wonder, warmth, and pensive nature in the translation’s moving and soothing words.
-Dito Ka Lang will melt a lot of attendees’ heart no doubt.
+Dito Ka Lang will melt a lot of attendees’ hearts no doubt.

 When Babalik Sa’yo was released last year, fans speculated about a possible reconciliation of Moira’s failed relationship because of the song’s optimistic message.
 But Moira definitively said “nope,” and reminded everyone that it’s just a song.
 This is a testament to how Moira dela Torre not only gets us carried away by her hugot-filled music, but also by her hurtful yet inspiring love story.
 While Babalik Sa’yo is more upbeat and cheerful than other Moira melodies, its theme of romantic longing and that giddy feeling of meeting your special someone will still make anyone overcome with emotions.